Symptom Management

 CAPC Designation

-Take all five courses in this unit to achieve CAPC Designation status in symptom management.
+CAPC members, take all five courses in this unit to achieve CAPC Designation status in symptom management.
 Designation can be added to your performance file or resume to indicate comprehensive training in symptom management for patients with serious illness.
+You must be logged in with a CAPC member account for your Symptom Management course completions to count toward CAPC Designation.

 What You’ll Earn

-CAPC members can earn the following free continuing education credits and MOC points:
+CAPC members can earn the following free continuing education credits and MOC credits:

 Learn more about becoming a CAPC member.